MicrosoftDocs/azure-ai-docs/articles/ai-services/language-service/personally-identifiable-information/how-to/use-containers.md

 This command:

-* Runs a *Personally Identifiable Information* container from the container image
+* Runs a *PII detection* container from the container image
 * Allocates one CPU core and 8 gigabytes (GB) of memory
 * Exposes TCP port 5000 and allocates a pseudo-TTY for the container
 * Automatically removes the container after it exits.
 The container image is still available on the host computer.